 - Send straightforward ad campaigns from the company name, “Company”

-Think about it… developing a strategy for your sender name will give your email campaigns more and more credibility in the eyes of your clients and your clients’ email service providers.
+Developing a strategy for your sender name will give your email campaigns more and more credibility in the eyes of your clients and your clients’ email service providers.

 To better understand when and how to segment, let’s look at the four most popular email marketing formulas for from name and see which situations they fit best.